 Visiting professor explores island mystery

-An expert mapmaker has been announced as the next Fulbright-Scotland Visiting Professor at Edinburgh.
+A GIS and historic landscape expert has been announced as the next Fulbright-Scotland Visiting Professor at Edinburgh.

 Professor Matthew Bampton, a geographer from the University of Southern Maine, will begin his six month visit, which is organised by the US-UK Fulbright Commission - one of the world’s most prestigious academic exchange programmes - in August.

 During his stay at the University, he will work on a project to determine what caused the destruction of a village in the Shetland Islands in the 17th century.

 Professor Bampton has worked with researchers in the US and UK for four years to study the interactions between climate change and human activity in this region of Shetland.